oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 Every recursive hierarchy function defined in this vocabulary has a parameter `Hierarchy` of this type.
 This is the qualifier of a `RecursiveHierarchy` annotation on the entity type of
 - the function's binding parameter or
-- the entity set specified by the `HierarchyNodes` parameter, if this is present.
+- the collection specified by the `HierarchyNodes` parameter, if this is present.

 The `RecursiveHierarchy/ParentNavigationProperty` from this annotation defines a hierarchy on the binding parameter's entity set or on `HierarchyNodes` if present.
 This hierarchy is evaluated by the function.